Candace Cameron Bure Collection

 3. Organize a family service project.
 In John 13:5 NIV, it says “he poured water into a basin and began to wash his disciples’ feet, drying them with the towel that was wrapped around him.”
 Read John 13 together, and decide as a family how you might reach out and bless others.
 For that is exactly what Jesus asks us to do in John 13: 14-15 NIV “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.
 I have set you an example that you should do as I have done for you.”
-Maybe it’s as easy as visiting a local children’s shelter and inviting the little ones to help you with an Easter puzzle, join you in a coloring project or simply participate in story time.
+Maybe it’s as easy as visiting a local children’s shelter and inviting the little ones to help you with an Easter puzzle or simply participate in story time.

 For many of us preparing for Easter means planning family dinners, filling plastic eggs, volunteering for neighborhood egg hunts, and picking out little Easter trinkets for baskets.
 And while we love planning and participating in these fun-filled traditions, let’s also take the time this year to fully embrace the amazing truths of Jesus’ life, death and resurrection.
 And let’s guide our families to do the same.
 This way, when we wake up on Easter morning with a renewed sense of God’s amazing, unfailing love for us—we will be fully aware of why.